 - Place a grounded via or pair of grounded vias in parallel with the signal via to provide the return path

 In my opinion, the better option is to place one or two a grounded via running alongside the signal via as long as the two reference planes are at the same potential.
 This provides a return path with low inductance and without breaking the coupling to the reference planes.
 This need to provide a return path is one reason a designer might just fill everywhere in the layout with grounded stitching vias once the layout is finished.
 If you do this with stitching vias, make sure to read this article.

 To see some other use cases involving 6-layer stackups to provide EMI suppression, specifically in IoT products, take a look at Ken Wyatt's recent AltiumLive 2022 presentation.

 Your PCB design package should include the tools you need to design your stackup entirely from scratch.
 With Altium , you’ll have full control over your layer arrangement, material constants, and dimensions.
 You’ll even be able to use the layer stack manager to create rigid-flex and multi-board systems with ease.
 All these design tools integrate directly with your schematic design, layout, and deliverable generation tools in a single program.

 Download a free trial of Altium to see how the powerful tools give you full control over your board.
-You’ll also have access to the best design features the industry demands in a single program.
+You’ll also have access to 6-layer PCB stackup examples and the best design features the industry demands in a single program.
 Talk to an Altium expert today to learn more.